-FDA's fast track, breakthrough and regenerative medicine advanced therapy (RMAT) programs are intended to expedite the development of certain qualifying products intended for the treatment of a serious or life-threatening condition and preclinical or clinical data demonstrate the product's potential to address an unmet medical need for this condition, the sponsor may apply for FDA fast track designation.
+FDA's fast track, breakthrough and regenerative medicine advanced therapy ("RMAT") programs are intended to expedite the development of certain qualifying products intended for the treatment of serious diseases and conditions.
+If a product candidate is intended for the treatment of a serious or life-threatening condition and preclinical or clinical data demonstrate the product's potential to address an unmet medical need for this condition, the sponsor may apply for FDA fast track designation.
 A product candidate may be designated as a breakthrough therapy if it is intended to treat a serious or life-threatening condition and preliminary clinical evidence indicates that the product candidate may demonstrate substantial improvement over existing therapies on one or more clinically significant endpoints.
 A product candidate may receive RMAT designation if it is a regenerative medicine therapy that is intended to treat, modify, reverse or cure a serious or life-threatening condition, and preliminary clinical evidence indicates that the product candidate has the potential to address an unmet medical need for such condition.
 While we may seek fast track, breakthrough and/or RMAT designation, there is no guarantee that we will be successful in obtaining any such designation.
-Even if we do obtain such designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
-A fast track, breakthrough or RMAT designation does not ensure that the product candidate will receive marketing approval or that approval will be granted within any particular timeframe.
+Even if we do obtain such designation does not ensure that the product candidate will receive marketing approval or that approval will be granted within any particular timeframe.
 In addition, the FDA may withdraw fast track, breakthrough or RMAT designation if it believes that the designation is no longer supported by data from our clinical development program.
 Fast track, breakthrough and/or RMAT designation alone do not guarantee qualification for the FDA's priority review procedures.